 Following device configuration, no reset helper block reset inputs should be asserted until transceiver power is reported as good.
 The reset controller helper block internally holds all PLL and datapath resources in reset until GTPOWERGOOD is High from all transceiver channels, then subsequently resets all transceiver resources by transitioning once through the reset all state machine.
 As a result, you should wait for either the initial assertion of all bits of the gtpowergood_out port (if you have exposed the port), or of both gtwiz_reset_tx_done_out and gtwiz_reset_rx_done_out before attempting subsequent resets of any kind.
+However with UltraScale+ devices, it has been observed that if the JTAG frequency with which the FPGA is programmed is greater than 6MHz,then there could be some initial instability on the GT Reference clock output from IBUFDS_GTE4 followed by BUFG_GT.
+To avoid this, a user delay powergood logic is added by default inside the GT Wizard IP to hold the gtpowergood_out so that the logic is kept in reset initially.
+USER_GTPOWERGOOD_DELAY_EN user parameter has been added for enabling this.
+It is recommended that the value of this parameter should always be 1, regardless of the actual JTAG frequency used to program.

-When the transmitter reset state machine has completed, if one or more PLLs that clock transceiver primitive transmitter datapaths lose lock, the gtwiz_reset_tx_done_out user indicator is deasserted.
+When the transmitter reset state machine is complete, if one or more PLLs that clock transceiver primitive transmitter datapaths lose lock, the gtwiz_reset_tx_done_out user indicator is de-asserted.
 A reset sequence does not automatically restart in this circumstance; user intervention is required.

-Similarly, when the receiver reset state machine has completed, if one or more PLLs that clock transceiver primitive receiver datapaths lose lock, the gtwiz reset rx done out user indicator is deasserted.
+Similarly, when the receiver reset state machine has completed, if one or more PLLs that clock transceiver primitive receiver datapaths lose lock, the gtwiz_reset_rx_done_out user indicator is de-asserted.
 A reset sequence does not automatically restart in this circumstance; user intervention is required.